Top 4 Questions About Pilot Training & Aviation Careers

 3. How can I advance in my career once I earn my pilot licensure?

 With a 2016 median pay of $105,720, according to data supplied by the United States Department of Labor, airline pilot positions are understandably competitive.** However, the time couldn't be better to get flight training thanks to looming shortages of both pilots and mechanics in the coming decades.***

 If you are ready to take that next step that leads to the left seat in the cockpit of a commercial airline carrier, then the time is now.
 All you need to do is select a school and request information.
 A future in aviation is really yours for the taking—act now to get it started today.

-*Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, website last accessed on March 8, 2016.
+* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, website last visited on August 30, 2017.